CleasbyCode/pdvzip/README.md

 Complete!

-You can now post this image on the relevant supported platforms.

 user1@linuxbox:~/Desktop$ pdvzip blue_bottle.png hello_world.jar

 Created PNG-JAR polyglot image file: pzip_19662.png 1016336 Bytes.

 Complete!

-You can now post this image on the relevant supported platforms.

 ```
 ## Extracting Your Embedded File(s)